-- Yellow means that there are some minor problems.
+- Yellow means that there are some problems.
 Click the icon for additional details.

 - Red means that the web site is unsafe.
-Get out!
+Leave now!

 - Question mark means that the web site has not been rated yet.
-Stay cautious about such pages, these can mean trouble, especially if the page offers some breaking news, hot pictures or downloads.
-Such sites might be loaded with malware that tries to steal your information.
+It might be a brand new web page, but stay cautious about such pages, especially if the page offers some breaking news, requires entering personal information, or promises hot pictures and downloads.

-- Exclamation mark means that there is an update to WOT Safe Surfing Tool available.
+- Internet Explorer only: exclamation mark means that there is an update to WOT Safe Surfing Tool available.
 Click the icon and then click the New version available - click to update button.
-This applies to Internet Explorer users only, other browsers are able to update WOT automatically.
+Other web browsers are able to update WOT automatically.

-Apple Safari users do not see colored ratings.
+Apple Safari users do not see colored ratings in browser's toolbar (but a colored one is displayed for a few seconds on top left of web page).
 WOT icon stays gray all the time, but the rating is displayed with an additional mark: